jbakse/compform_notes/docs/week_10_vector/index.md

 - [Paper.js on Github](https://github.com/paperjs/paper.js)
 - [Download](http://paperjs.org/download/)

+## Object Oriented API
+In contrast to p5.js, Paper.js provides an object oriented API.
+Shapes in p5 are drawn immediately onto the canvas and can not be manipulated once drawn.
+In Paper.js shapes are represented by Javascript objects arranged in a scene graph.
+You can modify properties of the shapes after you create them.
+You can even modify shapes after they are drawn to move them and create animation.

+## PaperScript
 PaperScript is an extension of JavaScript with a few added features that make working with Paper.js less verbose.
 Specifically PaperScript offers *operator overloading* allowing you to use the mathematic operators (`+ - * / %`) on Paper.js `Point` and `Size` objects.

 ```